 By now, everyone in the business world has heard the buzzword cybersecurity, but what does it actually mean for your company?
-As a cyber security company in Atlanta, we often find its shocks our customers to learn that it is as much of a risk management issue as it is a technological one.
+As a local Atlanta cyber security service, we often find its shocks our customers to learn that it is as much of a risk management issue as it is a technological one.

-Often, cybersecurity is one of those concepts that is so poorly understood by so many business owners that it has become a goldmine for vendors, insurance companies, IT personnel, or almost anyone with the bare minimum of knowledge to claim they have a new product or service to help you “secure” your business.
+Often, cybersecurity is one of those concepts that is so poorly understood by so many business owners that it has become a goldmine for vendors, insurance providers, IT companies, or almost anyone with the bare minimum of knowledge to claim they have a new product or service to help you “secure” your business.
 Federal and State regulations make it even more of a quagmire as you start digging into the specifics related to your industries.
 This means that basing your company’s cybersecurity strategy solely according to what type of systems and services are available is the wrong approach — the proverbial cart before the horse scenario.
 All too often, we speak to companies who believe they are fine because they have “xyz system” or a Cyber Insurance Policy.

 In short, you have to identify your most exploitable information – your “crown jewels,” and be prepared with your response if those are stolen.
-This is accomplished by running a worst case scenario exercise.
-Gather all your executives, decision makers and stake holders into a meeting and discuss the following scenario:
+This is accomplished by running the worst case scenario exercise.
+Gather all your executives, decision-makers and stakeholders into a meeting and discuss the following scenario: